 A majority of parents still misuse their child restraints and need help to get it right.
 Have you heard about events where people can get one-on-one personalized instruction on how to properly use their child’s car seat?
-The Corona Police Department now has certified instructors trained by the Safe Kids Worldwide organization.
-These officers will provide child safety seat checks where parents and caregivers receive education, and hands-on assistance with the proper use of child restraint systems and seat belts.
+The Corona Police Department now has certified Child Passenger Safety Technicians trained by the Safe Kids Worldwide organization.
+These officers will provide child safety seat checks where parents and caregivers receive education and hands-on assistance with the proper use of child restraint systems and seat belts.

 There are a few things you should know before you make an appointment and meet with one of our certified officers.
 This isn’t like getting an oil change on your car, where you leave the car and go do something else.
 Working with a technician will be a one-on-one learning experience.
 When you leave, you should be confident that your child’s seat is installed correctly, and you should feel comfortable reinstalling it on your own.

 - Be prepared to learn, not just watch the technician install the car seat.
 They are trained to teach you.

 - Try to schedule an appointment one to two months prior to your baby’s due date just in case you deliver early.
 Many technicians and their agencies require appointments several weeks in advance.

 - If your child is already born, know your child's weight and height, and bring your child with you.
 If possible, also bring another adult to help watch the child while you are learning.

 - Install the seat in your vehicle before your car seat checkup appointment.
 Be sure to use the instructions that came with the child car seat and the instructions in your vehicle owner’s manual regarding car seats.